inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 * Send one or more requests to Inferno, e.g., send a request to an Inferno-hosted FHIR API, or
 * Attest that a requirement has been met.

 When waiting, Inferno needs to know how to identify the session the incoming request is for and when to restart its own execution.
-Inferno

 ## Wait Method
 A test is instructed to wait for an incoming request using the